mdepa91/cm3588-fancontrol/README.md

-# Primitive fan control for CM3588 boards running Armbian
+# Primitive fan control for CM3588 boards running OMV

-The current Armbian image (as of 2024-11-02) for the CM3588 doesn't enable the fan control node in the Device Tree, so instead, we can set the GPIO chip connected to the fan connector to PWM mode and use that to control fan speed.
+CM3588 allows only connect 5V fan, so instead, we can connect 12V PWM fan to 12V main power and 4th pin(PWM control) connect to GPIO 33.
+Then scripts sets proper fan rpm depending of CPU temperature or NVME drive - takes highest.

 ## Installation